nickmccleery/nickmccleery.github.io/content/posts/02-lobbying-not-marketing.md

 Until recently, I would have never thought of myself as naive.

-# Engineering, soft skills, and suddenly wearing a suit to work.
+## Engineering, soft skills, and suddenly wearing a suit to work

-## Engineering first.
+### Engineering first

 The professional world is obviously different, with a different set of social norms and an effectively unwritten set of rules about how you should behave.